 1. Take a quick snapshot of an idea

-The goal of a first Lean canvas isn’t achieving perfection, but taking a snapshot.
-I recommend setting a timer for 20 minutes and filling out as many boxes as you can within that time limit.
+The goal of a first Lean canvas isn’t achieving perfection but taking a snapshot.
+I recommend setting a timer for 20 minutes and filling out as many boxes as possible within that time limit.
 It’s okay to leave boxes blank.

-If you’re a researcher with a discovery or invention that you’re commercializing, you’re starting with the solution box.
-Might as well make that explicit on the Lean Canvas.
+If you’re a researcher with a discovery or invention you’re commercializing, you’re starting with the solution box.
+You might as well make that explicit on the Lean Canvas.

-If you’re being asked to find a new market revenue stream by management, make that your explicit starting constraint.
+If management asks you to find a new market revenue stream, make that your explicit starting constraint.

 If you want to give it a go, you can get started with a blank Lean Canvas template at http://leancanvas.com.